tlouarn/tlouarn.github.io/_posts/2021-06-05-public-private-keys.md

 Quantum computing risk?

 So, in RSA, the relationship e×d≡1(modϕ(n))e×d≡1(modϕ(n)) ensures that the encryption and decryption processes are inverses of each other, and the exponentiation “loops back” to the original message when we decrypt.

+o factor nn, they would need to find pp and qq, and from there compute ϕ(n)ϕ(n), which is computationally infeasible for sufficiently large nn.

+Asymmetric encryption (two keys: public and private).
+    Prime numbers and modular arithmetic form the basis of RSA.
+    Public key for encryption and private key for decryption.
+    The security relies on the difficulty of factoring large numbers.

+RSA encryption is widely used in securing digital communications, such as in SSL/TLS protocols for web browsing and in digital signatures for authentication.